the-braveknight/Lenovo-Z50-DSDT-Patch/README.md

 ### 2015-12-24

-- Added link to the-braveknight guide/thread on tonymacx86
+- Added link to the guide/thread on tonymacx86

 ### 2015-11-04